I feel so bad for you, my friend,

 Though all year I told my father I loved him at the end of every conversation, and he said it back to me, and we meant it, all of our lives we meant it, I still tally what I overlooked.
 What I dismissed.
 What I failed to see.
 What I’ll recount in my writing through the lens of his impending death, all the scenes that contain it even as he lives and breathes and talks to me from the page.

 After my father died, I awaited this publication with more than a measure of dread.
-I was right to do so.
 When I described the experience of reading the insights of a self I no longer recognize, my friend B., who lost her father a few months before I lost mine, said, “Reading another person!
 Yes.
 That makes total sense to me.
 An innocent’s voice who doesn’t think they’re innocent.”

 How badly I want to step in the middle of this conversation, grab my old self by the shoulders, and shake her.
-Girl, I’d say, channeling the Italian-American women of my childhood, You don’t know what you’re talking about.
-You don’t even know who you are yet.
 I know that B. is right when she advises me to be gentle to this girl, to remember that innocence is a vital part of how we become wise (an idea Marissa and I discuss at length, Marissa much more eloquently than me).
 But I’m reading the proclamations of a person who is about to lose her father, and there’s nothing I can do to warn her, to propel her beyond the innocence that now fills me with disappointment.
 Because the thing is, I don’t want to be that person again.
 I don’t want my innocence back.

 In her landmark essay, “The Love of My Life,” author Cheryl Strayed offers this criticism of our culture’s response to grief: “We want it to be true that if someone we love dies, we simply have to pass through a series of phases, like an emotional obstacle course from which we will emerge happy and content, unharmed and unchanged.”
 How often people have recited those phases to me–denial, anger, bargaining, depression, acceptance–as though they’re patiently (or sometimes impatiently) waiting for me to complete them, turn away from grief, return to them the person they remember.
 My mother jumps at the sound of my achy voice on the phone.
 “What’s wrong?” she says, maternal instinct kicking in before she remembers.
-One of my friends is aghast at the anger that sometimes creeps into my voice, the viciousness underlying my tone.
-Another friend suggests a combination of proactive positivity and gratitude for what I still have.
+Some people are aghast at the anger that sometimes creeps into my voice, the viciousness underlying my tone.
+Other friends suggest proactive positivity and gratitude for what I still have.
 The people who recite this litany of practiced, culturally-trained reactions are almost always inexperienced with the death of a parent, sibling, spouse, or child, which Strayed catalogs as the list of deaths the Jewish faith says makes you a mourner.
 I don’t begrudge my friends their responses, lost and frustrated as they are in their inability to soothe me.
 But I’ve found myself retreating, instead soothed by either the near-strangers who don’t know me as anyone other than a daughter who just lost her father, or people who have also lost what I have lost.

 The other day, for instance.
 I told my stylist about my father’s death.
-She was standing behind me, wrist-deep in my new hair color, but I detected a slight shift in her balance, heard something faint escape her lips.
+She was standing behind me, wrist-deep in my new hair color, but I felt a slight shift in her balance, heard something escape her lips.
 “Have you lost a parent?”
-I asked.
-We both looked out the wall-length windows, watching the people on the street.
-I knew before she answered.
+I said.
+We both looked out the wall-length windows, watching the people on the street as she told me.
 It’s an unsettling intuition I’ve acquired, but I’m grateful for it.
 These are the things to which I now attach gratitude.

 How could Roger have seen it coming, the end of his great love?
 When they slept together in the aftermath of gunpoint robbery, could he have seen the impetus behind Joan’s grasping touch?
 If he had known what it meant–that sometimes we reach for the familiar instead of what we need–would he have held her tighter, looked deeper into her eyes, latched on to the detail of her dress or the exact smell of her hair?